Content Marketing Guide for Local Business

 Website Content & Keywords

-Each article’s topic should be focused around keywords and phrases already identified in support of the local business purpose.
+Each article’s topic should be focused on keywords and phrases already identified in support of the local business purpose.
 The keyword research, part of creating the digital marketing plan, will identify the 5 – 8 most relevant Keywords people include in a search for a given product or service.

 These keywords should have enough search volume ( at least 500+ searches per month) and as low a competition as possible.
 When these 5 – 8 defining Keywords reflect when taken together define the business for the search engines.
 This is an SEO element critical to ranking articles and blog posts.

 In addition to the 5 – 8 primary Keywords, each of those needs to have 15+ long-tail keywords reflective of each primary keyword.
-These are keyword phrases of 3 or more words that are more descriptive of how people actually search.
+These are keyword phrases of 3 or more words that are more descriptive of how people search.

 For example, a “primary keyword for a business might be “residential air conditioners” but people searching my enter “home air conditioners under $1,000”